ankumar1985/CS-Anish-August-GradleDemo/README.md

 1.Extract the hsqldb-2.4.1  from (https://sourceforge.net/projects/hsqldb/files/latest/download)to any location.
 2. Start the HSQL server data base.

 3.GO to the command prompt and to the path  hsqldb-2.4.1\hsqldb\lib And provide the below command to execute the data base server.
   C:\<system location>\hsqldb-2.4.1\hsqldb\lib>java -cp hsqldb.jar org.hsqldb.Server

-4.Start the table interface.
+4.Start the table interface.Open a new command prompt and go to the below path .
 C:\<system location>\hsqldb-2.4.1\hsqldb\lib>java -cp hsqldb.jar org.hsqldb.util.DatabaseManager

 It will open window.
- Please change the URl to your loacl host url as -    jdbc:hsqldb:hsql://localhost:9001/
+ Please change the URl to your localhost url as -    jdbc:hsqldb:hsql://localhost:9001/

 Clicking on ok will show you all the table.